Response Templates

 - Velocity — Apache Velocity engine with conditionals, loops, math, and JSON/XML body parsing

-- JavaScript — full ES2023+ JavaScript via the GraalVM Polyglot engine (bundled)
+- JavaScript — full ES2023+ JavaScript via the GraalVM Polyglot engine (requires the

 - Templates in JSON Initializer Files — defining templates in JSON expectation files